saqara/route-config/.github/ISSUE_TEMPLATE/Bug_report.md

-**Which versions of AOS, and which browser and OS are affected by this issue?**
+**Which versions of route-config, and which browser and OS are affected by this issue?**